Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Our Proposed Approach

-The coupling layers in normalizing flow are generally implemented by fully connected layers, so the spatial position relationship will be destroyed because the 2D feature maps are flattened to 1D.
-To preserve the positional information, we add 2D-aware position embeddings to the feature maps \cite{CFLOW}.
+The coupling layers in normalizing flow are usually implemented by fully connected layers, so the spatial position relationship will be destroyed because the 2D feature maps are flattened to 1D.
+To preserve the positional information, we follow \cite{CFLOW} to add 2D-aware position embeddings.

-\textbf{Normalizing Normal Feature Distribution.} We then employ normalizing flow to learn normal feature distribution by maximum likelihood optimization.
-The latent variable distribution $p_\mathcal{Z}(z), z \in \mathbb{R}^d$ can generally be assumed to obey the multivariate Gaussian distribution \cite{CFLOW, DifferNet} as follows:
+\textbf{Learning Normal Feature Distribution.} We then employ normalizing flow to learn normal feature distribution by maximum likelihood optimization.
+The latent variable distribution $p_\mathcal{Z}(z), z \in \mathbb{R}^d$ can generally be assumed to obey the multivariate Gaussian distribution \cite{CFLOW} as follows: